First Name : Eric Berman

 First Name : Jim Christianson

 Comment : I rode the PE many times from N. Pomona into LA in the 1940s.
 Loved it.
-Then worked for the S.P.
+Then worked for the S.P. for 35 years as a Conductor.
+Loved the S.P.
+The U.P. ruined it all.

 First Name : larry